trimstray/nginx-admins-handbook/README.md

 - **[NGINX Basics](doc/NGINX_BASICS.md#nginx-basics)**<a id="toc-nginx-basics-2"></a>
   > Explanation of the NGINX mechanisms.
 - **[Helpers](doc/HELPERS.md#helpers)**<a id="toc-helpers-2"></a>
-  > One-liners, commands, utilities for building NGINX, and more
+  > One-liners, commands, utilities for building NGINX, and more.
 - **[Base Rules (15)](doc/RULES.md#base-rules)**<a id="toc-base-rules-2"></a>
   > The basic set of rules to keep NGINX in a good condition.
 - **[Debugging (4)](doc/RULES.md#debugging)**<a id="toc-debugging-2"></a>